Loading

 Complex cores manufactured using two systems: Hot Box and Cold Box.
 Ceramic and silica sand cores ensure accurate internal channels and cavities, even for highly intricate geometries.

 Two molding processes for brass and bronze: Green Sand and Permanent Mold.
+Green sand molds are produced on an FBO flaskless molding machine, with cores set in place before the mold is closed.
 Each method selected to optimize part quality, dimensional accuracy, and output for brass and bronze alloys.

 Induction furnaces for brass and bronze alloys.
 With varied casting processes: Standard, Gravity, and Low-Pressure (Permanent Mold).
 Chemical analysis per heat ensures precise alloy composition.
 Controlled pouring temperature and speed for optimal casting integrity and traceability.